EnesAgirman/Machine-Learning-Algorithms-from-Scratch/4-Layer Nueral Network for Regression/README.md

 # Regression with a 4-Layer Feed-Forward Neural Network

+Note: In this project, I used pytorch just to do matrix multiplications on the gpu.
+I didn't use any of the machine learning functionality of pytorch.

   In this project, we are tackling 2 regression problems with the same neural network.
 The neural network is a 4-layer feed-forward neural network with dropout, weight decay, momentum and cosign annealing learning rate.
 We are implementing our neural network with 2 datasets:
 ## 1) Student Performance Dataset :
   ### Predictor Variables